Joystream/community-repo/working-groups/storage-group/SOP/README.md

 - **24 hrs: Disable rewards**
 - **48 hrs: Evict worker**

-Exception: exclude down time arranged with the lead.
+Exception: exclude down time arranged with the lead in advance.

+# Ref
+- All rewards reduction is from full salary.
+- Reduction can happen tillminimum rewards of 1 Joy.